jeetu-gis/angular-omar/README.md

 Using the data in the repo develop a map view and display the attributes data (only Bicycle_Routes) in a table.
 Objective is to demo development in Angular framework, display a map with GIS layers and data display in a table.

-*note: Do you display the GIS features in table column*
+*note: do not display the GIS features in table column*

 **Project Details**